 Many beaches in Florida do not allow alcohol consumption anymore.
 However, there are a few beaches that allow drinking in Tampa Bay, provided it is not in a glass bottle.
 So, if you want to bring along some drinks for your day date or night to the beach, visit one of these four beaches in Tampa Bay, or one of the two other beaches that are within an hour and a half drive of the Tampa area.
 Enjoy the sand, water, and other activities the beaches have to offer while you sip on your drink.

 Treasure Island is home to soft, white sandy beaches and colorful sunsets.
-Alcohol can be consumed there, but only within certain hours.
-Beachgoers can drink between 5am and 8am, and 6pm-1am.
+Alcohol can be consumed there, but not in glass containers.
+However, no alcohol is allowed on the beach between the 8500 block and 9900 block of Treasure Island Beach between 8am-4pm on Saturdays and Sundays.
 In between those hours, visitors can stop by Gators Cafe and Saloon, which is widely renowned as the “world’s longest waterfront bar” for a beer or mixed drink!
 From the deck, patrons can look for pelicans and dolphins!

 Lido Beach is located near Sarasota, slightly outside of Tampa Bay, but close enough Tampa Bay inhabitants can easily visit in a day.
 It’s more relaxed than Sarasota Beach, and unlike Sarasota Beach, visitors can drink!
 It’s a good place to dolphin watch, fish, and sunsets.
 There are plenty of shops and dining options nearby if you need a break from the sun or get hungry!